SPRsosso/Create.js/readme.md

 # Create.js

-Create.js is a JavaScript (or TypeScript) library which provides game engine like methods to use.
+Create.js is a JavaScript (or TypeScript) library which provides game engine-like methods to use.

 This can be helpful when making games.
 This library provides many classes to choose from, for example: Vec2, KeyboardEvent, Physics, Point, Line, Rect, ConvexShape and much more.

 ## Installation

-To install Create.js, first you choose version:
+To install Create.js, first you choose the version:

 [TypeScript Here](https://raw.githubusercontent.com/SPRsosso/Create.js/refs/heads/main/ts/createjs.ts)